Innovative internships with a purpose

 Am I eligible for an internship?

-- We hire interns at a variety of educational levels, including high school, community college, undergraduate, and graduate
+- We hire interns at a variety of educational levels, including community college, undergraduate, and graduate

 - We accept applications from international students; however, visa sponsorship support varies by position and department